leraroy/postman-tests/README.md

 - Install Visual Studio Code
 - Clone and checkout the github project
 - Go to the terminal and execute "npm install" command
-- Run the "tern-on-api" command
+- Run the "npm run tern-on-api" command

 #### To see reports without installation